 Perry called Tuesday’s hearing to consider a request from Straw that she order prosecutors to preserve communications related to the grand jury proceedings.

-Though prosecutors officially opposed such an order, MacArthur explained that Boutros’ office had already taken multiple steps to preserve records from the case.
+Though prosecutors officially opposed such an order, MacArthur explained Boutros’ office had already taken multiple steps to preserve records from the case.
 She said a “litigation hold” was sought Saturday at the national Executive Office for U.S. Attorneys.

 She said that triggered an indefinite hold on text messages, documents and notes relating to the grand jury and the decision by previous prosecutors to redact transcripts from the proceedings.